 Team sports are fun and help kids with socialization, but are they specifically designed to improve the character and development of your child?
 Whether you want to admit it or not, most team sports usually have a couple “star players” , which the rest of the team then passes the ball to.
 This is the natural response when the main purpose of the activity is to win.
 Martial arts is not about winning, but about personal improvement and achievement.
 If your child doesn’t earn the stripe, it is not a team loss, but a personal failure.
 They will then need to figure out what to practice and then try again.
 This process of fail, evaluate, practice, and try again is vital to becoming successful at anything.
 A well-trained martial arts instructor will know how to keep your child motivated to keep practicing until the goal has been achieved.
 According to the book, “Grit”, being demanding, but supportive are the two most important traits a parent should possess when helping a child learn grit.
-A good martial arts school will demand excellence from your child, but support them every step of the way.
+A good martial arts school will demand excellence from your child, but support them every step of

 A true martial arts school should possess a culture of grit.
 From the instructors to the students to the staff, every person in the school should have the same mind set of perseverance and hard work.
 The influence a culture has on a person is a lot stronger than you might think.
 Things become a lot easier to do when everyone around your is doing the same thing and there are no other options.
 Once your child becomes part of the martial arts culture, they will eventually conform to the idea that quitting is not an option.
 Surrounding your child with other kids and teachers with grit will surely help them start life on the right path.